 Shelters

-If you have found an animal and need to take it to a shelter, but you are concerned about the life of the animal, ask about the shelter’s policy before you take the animal in.
-Many adoption and rescue organizations offer advice and/or referrals about found/lost/stray animals (see “Adoption and Rescue” for a list of organizations).
-Most shelters provide pictures of adoptable and found/stray animals on their website.
+If you are concerned about the life of an animal, ask about the shelter’s policy before you take the animal in.
+Many adoption and rescue organizations offer advice and/or referrals for found/lost/stray animals (see Adoption and Rescue for a list of organizations).

 Irvine Animal Care Center